ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/radialgauge_labelfontsize.md

 ---
+noindex: true
-Title: "Gauge Label Font Percentage - ScottPlot 4.1 Cookbook"
+title: "Gauge Label Font Percentage - ScottPlot 4.1 Cookbook"
 Description: "Size of the gauge level text as a fraction of the gauge width."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71